UseNineteen/nineteen/README.md

 ## Need More Help?
 Email [Ted Pollari](mailto:ted@pollari.org?subject=Nineteen%20Help) and/or [Kim Erwin](mailto:kerwin@id.iit.edu?subject=Nineteen%20Help),
-the creators of Nineteen -- We'd also love to hear how you're using Nineteen, if it's useful!
+the creators of Nineteen -- We'd also love to hear how you're using Nineteen, if it's useful for you!